Motivic cohomology of fat points in Milnor range via formal and rigid geometries: Introduction

 where $\CH^n (k, n)$ is the usual higher Chow group of S. Bloch \cite{Bloch HC}.

-This Theorem \ref{thm:main intro 2} is an analogue of the theorem of K. R\"ulling \cite{R} proven previously in terms of additive higher Chow groups (see also \cite{KP crys} for its higher dimensional generalization).
-An interesting point is that our theory in this article provides a single unified platform for all of Nesterenko-Suslin \cite{NS}, Totaro \cite{Totaro} and R\"ulling \cite{R}, and it is also relatively conceptual compared to the approaches through ``cycles with modulus" in some of the aforementioned articles.
+This Theorem \ref{thm:main intro 2} is an analogue of the theorem of K. R\"ulling \cite{R} proven in terms of additive higher Chow groups (see also \cite{KP crys} for its higher dimensional generalization).
+An interesting point is that our theory in this article provides a single unified platform for all of Nesterenko-Suslin \cite{NS}, Totaro \cite{Totaro} and R\"ulling \cite{R}, and it is also relatively conceptual compared to the approaches through ``cycles with modulus" in the literature.

 \textbf{Conventions.} In this paper $k$ is a given arbitrary field, unless said otherwise.
+For the set inclusion symbol $\subset$, this allows the equality $=$ as well.
+The strict inclusion is denoted by $\subsetneq$, while we won't use the symbol $\subseteq$.